Foraging: Cost and benefits of group foraging

 As already mentioned, group foraging brings both costs and benefits to the members of that group.
 Some of the benefits of group foraging include being able to capture larger prey, being able to create aggregations of prey, being able to capture prey that are difficult or dangerous and most importantly reduction of predation threat.
 With regard to costs, however, group foraging results in competition for available resources by other group members.
 Competition for resources can be characterized by either scramble competition whereby each individual strives to get a portion of the shared resource, or by interference competition whereby the presence of competitors prevents a forager's accessibility to resources.
 Group foraging can thus reduce an animal's foraging payoff.

 Group foraging may be influenced by the size of a group.
 In some species like lions and wild dogs, foraging success increases with an increase in group size then declines once the optimal size is exceeded.
 A myriad number of factors affect the group sizes in different species.
 For example, lionesses (female lions) do not make decisions about foraging in a vacuum.
 They make decisions that reflect a balance between obtaining food, defending their territory and protecting their young.
 In fact, we see that lion foraging behavior does not maximize their energy gain.
 They are not behaving optimally with respect to foraging because they have to defend their territory and protect young so they hunt in small groups to reduce the risk of being caught alone.
 Another factor that may influence group size is the cost of hunting.
 To understand the behavior of wild dogs and the average group size we must incorporate the distance the dogs run.

-Theorizing on hominid foraging during the Aurignacian Blades et al (2001) defined the forager performing the activity to the optimal efficiency when the individual is having considered the balance of costs for search and pursuit of prey in considerations of prey selection.
+Theorizing on hominid foraging during the Aurignacian Blades et al. (2001) defined the forager performing the activity to the optimal efficiency when the individual is having considered the balance of costs for search and pursuit of prey in considerations of prey selection.
 Also in selecting an area to work within the individual would have had to decide the correct time to move to another location corresponding to perception of yield remaining and potential yields of any given area available.

-Foraging Arena Theory
+Foraging arena theory

 A quantitative model that allows for the evaluation of trade-off decisions that occur in aquatic ecosystems.
 'Foraging arenas' are the areas in which a juvenile fish can forage closer to their home while also providing an easier escape from potential predators.
 This theory predicts that feeding activity should be dependent upon the density of juvenile fishes, and the risk of predation within the area.
 A balance between the growth and mortality of these juvenile fishes is reliant consequent to the duration of foraging performed by said juvenile fish.
 These components vary with regards to the habitat.